john-friedman/SEC-Parsers/readme.md

 For more information look at the [quickstart](Examples/quickstart.ipynb), or view a parsed Tesla 10-K [here](Examples/tesla.xml).

 # TODOLIST:
-1. get parse error rate below 5%
+1. get parse error rate below 5% - Achieved 100% or so.
-2. get to xml error rate below 10%
+2. get to xml error rate below 10% - seems to be p tags and others. do tmrw
 3. check sample ten trees to make sure they look good
 4. update readme
 5. get input on design